len0rd/janus-broadcastChatroom/README.md

 ```bash
 raspivid -n -w 1280 -h 720 -fps 25 -g 25 -vf -t 86400000 -b 2500000 -ih -o -| ffmpeg -y -i - -c:v copy -map 0:0 -f rtsp rtsp://10.10.110.103:8554/myStream
 ```

+# Limitations

+### Gstreamer
+At present gstreamer 1.0 is used for 2-way voice and 1-way video on the linux device.
+This adds the convenience of using a well-maintained open source library as well as allowing modular input/output devices.
+However, the current commands use UDP *exclusively*.
+Janus' RTP forwarding feature uses UDP only, which limits gstreamer.
+This forwarding feature is used by Janus to send the audio of the current room back to the linux device.
+Janus developers have no intention to extend to TCP.
+This is because UDP allows Janus to simply dump the current stream regardless of if there's anything listening on the other end.

+Gstreamer itself appears to also introduce some limitations - droping samples at times even when running through a local network.
+There is likely much further optimization that can be done to the commands used on the linux device.
+FFMPEG is also likely a viable option, however for the purposes of this demo, functionality was priority.

+### Security
+At present this demo has zero regard for security.
+However Janus has many features integrated to enforce authentication, including stream encryption.
+Many of these options would ideally be setup by whatever device creates the room.
+For more information on authentication, check [this Janus page](https://janus.conf.meetecho.com/docs/auth.html).